 Another useful resource for working with metadata and MSIL is the Common Language Infrastructure (CLI) documentation, especially "Partition II: Metadata Definition and Semantics" and "Partition III: CIL Instruction Set".
-The documentation is available online on MSDN and at the Ecma Web site.
+The documentation is available online at the Ecma Web site.

 In This Section